 All applications are reviewed for completeness.
-Incomplete applications will be rejected; though minor variances may be deemed acceptable.
+Incomplete applications will be rejected, though minor variances may be deemed acceptable.
 The Authority may reject any documentation deemed to be insufficient, unsupported, or inadequate for the particular scoring criteria.
 The Authority is not required to notify the applicant of inconsistencies or missing information.

-Applications are scored and ranked in accordance with the Scoring Criteria (HFA: 109.07).
+Applications for 9% LIHTCs are scored and ranked in accordance with the Scoring Criteria (HFA:109.07).
 Projects are recommended for a reservation of LIHTCs based on the competitive scoring results.
-However, a project must receive a minimum of 80 points (65 points for age restricted projects) to be eligible to receive a LIHTC reservation.
-At least one age restricted project and two non-age restricted projects will be funded per round as long as threshold criteria are met.
+However, a project must receive a minimum of 80 points for general occupancy projects and 65 points for age-restricted projects to be eligible to receive a LIHTC reservation.

+At least one age-restricted project and two general occupancy projects will be funded per 9% LIHTC round as long as threshold criteria are met.
 Projects may be selected over higher scoring applicants to meet this requirement.